vderckdeveloper/Portfolio_Client/README.md

 **`✅ This is a developer portfolio & blog project made with create-next-app ✅`**

 Hey, there!
-I'm Seungmin Lee and I gotta say, I realized i need a new dev portfolio along with a tool to share my knowledge with others.
+I'm **`SEUNGMIN LEE`** and I gotta say, I realized i need a new dev portfolio along with a tool to share my knowledge with others.
 This project? it’s where my code meets creativity, fueled by dedication 🔥 and late-night munchies 🌃

 Alright, so it didn’t take forever to build, but it’s packed with all the fun, challenges, and aha moments.
 It’s like my digital diary but in code.
-Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked!" 💡
+Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked!" moments 💡

 So, kick back, have a look, and enjoy the ride through my coding adventure.
 And hey, if there’s one thing I’d love for you to take away from this, it’s that I’m all in on this **`programming gig 👨💖`**.